Visit our section on welfare of hens and registration for information on keeping hens and registering establishments keeping laying hens.

 Eggs are defined as "eggs in shell — other than broken, incubated or cooked eggs — that are produced by hens of the species Gallus gallus and are fit for direct human consumption or for the preparation of egg products."

 These rules do not apply to producers of small quantities of hen eggs.
-Get more information in one of the FSAI's publications on what producers of small quantities of eggs must do.
+Get more information in the FSAI's publication Labelling and Hygiene Guidelines for Producers of Small Quantities of Hen Eggs on what producers of small quantities of eggs must do.

 You should refer to the legislation for more detail but the following is a summary of the main areas covered: